TohruFuruhashi/hello-world/README.md

 # python

-I would like to store information about Python.
+I would like to store small scripts.

-Pythoに関するあれこれを蓄積していきます。